Predatory Marketing Company Contracts and Tips to Break Free

 If you strongly suspect that this company is going to be underhanded with their tactics, revoke their access to everything you can as soon as you can.

-Revoking Account Access by Changing Passwords
+Revoking Account Access By Changing Passwords

 You don't want them to be able to do things like inject malware or damage your content in a way that could get you removed from Google or banned from an ad network or social media.
 You also don't want them to be able to scrape, steal, delete, corrupt, or otherwise damage or ransom your data.
 Anything of yours that is stored on their properties, Drives, and other locations, copy for yourself.
 You want to minimize any potential damage.